kjnapier/spacerocks/docs/SpaceRock.md

 Note that you can also pass a JD or an MJD as an epoch.
 If you provide a string (in any format) the program will use `dateutil` to try to parse the date.
+This is slow when compared to passing explicit values and time formats.

 You can then access the attributes of your `SpaceRock` object.
 The attributes are lazily computed in the interest of efficiency.
-The attributed all carry `astropy` units, with angles stored as `Angle` objects, distances stored as `Distance` objects, and times are stored as `Time` objects.
-This encures a complete lack of ambiguity, and very easy unit conversions.
+The attributes all carry `astropy` units, with angles stored as `Angle` objects, distances stored as `Distance` objects, and times stored as `Time` objects.
+This ensures a complete lack of ambiguity, and facilitates unit conversions.

+The attributes of a `SpaceRock` object are listed in the tables below.

 | Orbital Parameter                      | Attribute    |
 |:---------------------------------------|:-------------|